Maxakipust/id_pos/README.md

 It uses the Viterbi algorithm to find the POS sequence with the highest probability for a given identifier

-Inspired by the algorithm to use graph clustering for POS tagging presented here https://aclanthology.org/P06-3002.pdf
+Inspired by the algorithm to use graph clustering for unsupervised POS tagging presented here https://aclanthology.org/P06-3002.pdf

 This repo contains a few attempts to improve the accuracy of a HMM model to tag identifiers found in code by using the additional information contained in the code itself to provide hints at the correct tags.